 Why do we start the systemisation with process maps?
 Process mapping is simply breaking down and identifying specific steps in the current way that you structure and implement business processes.
 Through this, we can visually see the process and start interpreting, analysing, and improving the process to address the change desired.

 We typically look at end-to-end business processes, from how a customer contacts the business right to a satisfied customer.
 To look at this all at once can become overwhelming.
 So, we break down the full business process into sections or segments.
-For example, lead generation, quoting, sales, resource planning, job management, production process and invoicing, to mention a few.
+For example, lead generation, quoting, sales, resource planning, job management, production process, and invoicing, to mention a few.
 These sections can be worked on individually and then brought together to create a full end-to-end process systemisation and digitisation project.
 When thinking of a process to analyse, think of something in your business that occurs repeatedly or perhaps brings frustrations or inefficiencies.
 It is important to not jump to potential solutions at this point.
 Naturally, we want (once the process map has been created) to solve the problem immediately.
-However, without getting to the root cause of these pain points, often the solution we envision is not fit for purpose or piecemeal in its approach inadvertently creating more frustrations.
+However, without getting to the root cause of these pain points, often the solution we envision is not fit for purpose or is piecemeal in its approach inadvertently creating more frustrations.

 Want to Know More?